SergeySeroshtan/csv-scripts/readme.md

 # Examples

-Merge records from several CSV files by identifier:
+Merge records from several files by identifier:

 ```groovy
 def all = []